Asylum in the United States: Climate change

-Only by addressing the ethical considerations and potential harms of technology can its integration truly enhance the asylum process and contribute to a fairer and more humane system for those seeking protection.

 Criticism

 Concerns have been raised with the U.S. asylum and refugee determination processes.
 A 2007 empirical analysis by described the U.S. asylum process as a game of refugee roulette, meaning that the outcome of asylum determinations depends largely on the particular adjudicator to whom an application is randomly assigned, rather than on the merits of the case.

 In 2008 study of immigration court decision-making between 1994 and 2007, the United States Government Accountability Office similarly found that "the likelihood of being granted asylum varied considerably across and within the [immigration courts studied]."
 After changes were made the disparities decreased somewhat after 2008.

 A substantial amount of research has also emerged about the effects of the asylum process on refugees' mental health.
 Intense psychological stress caused by asylum interviews often compounds pre-existing trauma for refugees, often with little assistance provided by legal professionals to ease the process.
 This can make it more difficult for traumatized refugees to meet credibility standards in court, as many individuals with post-traumatic stress disorder struggle with retrieving certain memories in detail, particularly in high stress inducing situations.
 Legal and medical scholars have begun arguing for the incorporation of mental health professionals into the asylum process as a form of harm reduction.

 Certain other policies meant to lower the number of refugees entering the country have also received criticism for their role in creating trauma and for violating asylum seekers' human rights.
 Detention centers, extremely common in the United States under the Trump administration, are particularly controversial and remain a prominent aspect of US immigration policy.
 Studies from Australia have proven that detention policies have a long-term negative impact on asylum seekers mental health.
 Other policies such as forced separations and community dispersions, precise and difficult to meet standards to qualify for asylum, and restricted access to basic needs during the process have also been pointed to as unnecessary and damaging.

 The process has also received criticism for playing into a substantial power imbalance between the asylum-seeker and the legal professionals involved in their cases.
 Issues with translation, especially those created through cultural and linguistic differences, often lead to confusion and disadvantage the asylum seeker.
 This can be due to a lack of understanding on the refugees' end as to what they are supposed to discuss or a misinterpretation of the refugees' discourse by the legal professional working with them.